m5c/RestifyReplicationPackage/mkdocs/data.md

  * For your convenience, we provide a [direct link with the test results in CSV format](extrafiles/observations/tests.csv).
  * You can reproduce the test results by following the instructions on the [analyzer documentation page](analyzer.md).

+### Detailed Test Resuls

+As part of our journal extension submission we revisited all submitted code and manually analyzed it for error causes.
+Implementation deficiencies for submissions are detailed in this numbers file: [Error causes report](extrafiles/observations/fail-reasons.numbers)